From Empty Suit to Authentic Life

 I see it as a rite of passage.

-The work of integration
+The journey of integration

-But as I started to heal from the inside out, I began to understand it as my metamorphosis.
+As I started to heal from the inside out, I began to understand it as my metamorphosis.

 Why I now do this work